 What is the Hospitality Tax Grant review process?

-Once all applications for H-Tax grand funds are received and eligibility is verified, they will be forwarded to the Hospitality Tax Advisory Committee for review.
+Once all applications for H-Tax grant funds are received and eligibility is verified, they will be forwarded to the Hospitality Tax Grants Advisory Committee for review.
 Qualifying applicants will then be assigned a date and time to deliver a short presentation on their program to the committee.
 The committee will review and score each application based on the evaluation measures described below.
 The Committee will then submit its funding recommendations for review by City Council, which makes all funding decisions.

 The committee will consider the following when evaluating requests: